pakeke-constructor/PushOps/txt_and_images/codebase/codebase.md

 All globals have been defined in `main.lua`.
 Take a quick look through them.

-PushOps uses an Entity Component System (ECS) called Cyan [Give this a skim read.](https://github.com/pakeke-constructor/Cyan)

-(It's actually more of an entity-system library though, because entities are just lua tables, and components are just table keys.)
+PushOps uses an Entity Component System (ECS) called Cyan; [give it a skim read.](https://github.com/pakeke-constructor/Cyan) (It's actually more of an entity-system library though, because entities are just lua tables, and components are just table keys.)

 `Cyan.call` or `ccall` is something you will see a lot.
-This is basically just broadcasting an event that ECS systems will latch on to.
+This is basically just broadcasting an event that Cyan Systems will latch on to.
-(All Systems can be found in `src/systems`.)

 You can find all of the entity components [here.](components.md)